 Mesothelioma is a rare cancer, but it is one of the deadliest.
 With only 3,000 cases diagnosed annually, the vast majority of victims live little more than a year.
-Most mesothelioma victims are diagnosed in the late stages when treatment options are limited.
+Most mesothelioma victims are diagnosed in the late stage 4 stages when treatment options are limited.

 Iowa and Asbestos Exposure

 Iowa is largely flatlands, so there are no known deposits of asbestos in this state.
 The most asbestos-related deaths in the state are in Linn and Polk counties. (mesothelioma.net)

 Iowa Sites of Asbestos Exposure